sjsyrek/haskell-study-startup/resources/haskell-stack-notes.md

 1. `stack new project-name` where `project-name` is whatever you want to call your project
 2. `cd project-name` to switch to the new directory that Stack will have created for your project
-3. `stack setup` to create a basic project framework
-4. `stack build` to compile the project
+3. `stack build` to compile the project
-5. `stack exec project-name-exe` to run the compiled output
+4. `stack exec project-name-exe` to run the compiled output

 ## Upgrading Stack or GHC

 - `stack update` will update your packages, but you don't generally need to do this manually.
 - `stack upgrade` will reinstall Stack from source, including GHC.
 - `stack config set resolver lts` will update Stack (globally or locally within a project) to the latest LTS
-- `stack config set resolver lts-9.3` will set Stack to use a specific LTS
+- `stack config set resolver lts-11.3` will set Stack to use a specific LTS
 - `stack exec -- ghc --version` will tell you what version of GHC you are using.

 If you want to use a specific version of GHC for your global Stack installation, edit your `~/.stack/global-project/stack.yaml` file, and set the resolver to whichever version prefer, for example:

 - `resolver: lts-6.11` for GHC 7.10.3
-- `resolver: lts-7.16` for GHC 8.0.1
 - `resolver: lts-9.5` for GHC 8.0.2
+- `resolver: lts-11.3` for GHC 8.2.2

 For project-specific installations of Stack, edit your project's local `stack.yaml` file instead.